 If you’re an American that has traveled abroad to several countries you’ll know that there’s a good list of countries Americans can visit with no visa.
 They will typically allow you to arrive and simply fill out visa on arrival paperwork and you’ll be on your way through the immigration gates to explore a new world.

-From my research, I discovered you have three main choices on how to go about getting your Vietnam Visa.
+From my research, I discovered you have two main recommended choices on how to go about getting your Vietnam Visa.

 Visa Options for Vietnam